CowerDawn/lepkg/README.md

-# lepkg
+# ribopkg
-LePkg - Package for LeshLinux and Package Manager PKLESH
+RiboPkg - Package for LeshLinux and Package Manager PKLESH